 On Saturday, December 22, the youth of Emmanuel will present their annual reenactment of our Lord's Nativity during evening worship (6pm).
 Thrivent grants will be used to purchase new costumes for the youth, and "Goodie Bags" for children.
 Worshipers will also have an opportunity to give a donation in support of the Dorothy Day House, offering compassion and hope to the homeless.
 This fundraiser was the brainchild of one of Emmanuel's youth, and is also being supported by a Thrivent Action Team grant.

 In 2018, Pastor Dave is leading worship & preaching at the Madonna Towers Skilled Care Chapel on the first and third Wednesdays of each month.
 Emmanuel members are invited and encouraged to participate in this ministry to seniors of our community.
 Our next Worship Services will be on Wednesdays, December 5 & 19 at 1pm.
 Give Lee Pearce a call if you would like to participate in this wonderful ministry.

 Ring Those Bells!

-The Salvation Army kickoff: Bell Ringing at the HyVee North (Circle Drive) on Saturday, November 17 from 9am-5pm at both doors!
-Emmanuel is Rocking!
-Contact Lee Pearce for more information.
+Thanks to everyone who ROCKED the RED KETTLE for the Salvation Army kickoff!
+The Bell Ringing at the HyVee North (Circle Drive) took place on Saturday, November 17 from 9am-5pm at both doors!
+Thanks to Lee Pearce for coordinating this ministry activity.